animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-In addition, Java objects written to JSON configured Regions are automatically converted to JSON using Jackson’s `ObjectMapper`.
+In addition, Java objects written to JSON configured Regions are automatically converted to JSON using Jackson's `ObjectMapper`.
 When these values are read back, they are returned as a JSON String.

 </div>